FeardotCom: Rating

+Home media

+Feardotcom was released on VHS and DVD by Warner Home Video on January 14, 2003.
+In October 2024, Dark Star Pictures released the film on Blu-ray for the first time, first made available through the Vinegar Syndrome online store, with a general street date of November 26, 2024.

 Reception

 Box office

-The film opened at number 5 at the US box office behind Signs, My Big Fat Greek Wedding, xXx, and Spy Kids 2: The Island of Lost Dreams, grossing $5.7 million its opening weekend showing on 2,550 screens.
+The film opened at number 5 at the US box office behind Signs, My Big Fat Greek Wedding, XXX, and Spy Kids 2: The Island of Lost Dreams, grossing $5.7 million its opening weekend showing on 2,550 screens.
 It earned an additional $2.3 million the following weekend (September 6–8), and $982,450 the subsequent weekend (September 13–15).
 The film screened in US theaters until Halloween, though by the weekend of October 25, the number of screens it was showing on had reduced to 92 in total.

 The film's total domestic gross was $13.3 million, and $5.6 international, totaling $18.9 million worldwide.